cookiesncream716/helloWorld2/README.md

 })
 ```

-* If the count is changed elsewhere, in this case in the editor box, that needs to trigger an update in this.count and in countText.
-This goes inside the build method but is not part of the EventEmitter used for the button.
+6. If the count is changed elsewhere, in this case in the editor box, that needs to trigger an update in this.count and in countText.
+Add the following inside the build method.

 ```
 ticket.get(‘count’).on(‘change’, function(){